A Land of Staggering Natural Beauty and Cultural Complexities

 The Food of Vietnam

 What makes Vietnamese food great is its freshness.
-Each Vietnamese dish has a distinctive flavor that reflects one or more of these elements.
+Each Vietnamese dish has a distinctive flavour that reflects one or more of these elements.
 Common ingredients include fish sauce, shrimp paste, soy sauce, rice, fresh herbs, fruit and vegetables.

 The essential ingredients in the Vietnamese cooking are ginger, garlic, onion for the bitter taste, sugar for the sweet taste, vinegar or citrus for the sour taste, salt for the salty taste, and fish sauce or soy sauce for the savory taste.
 Vietnamese food is considered one of the healthiest cuisines worldwide.